onflow/cadence/docs/language.md

 #### Resource Behaviour

-Resources are **moved** when used as an initial value for a constant or variable, when assigned to a different variable, or passed as an argument to a function.
+Resources are **moved** when used as an initial value for a constant or variable, when assigned to a different variable, when passed as an argument to a function, and when returned from a function.

 When the resource was moved, the constant or variable that referred to the resource before the move becomes **invalid**.

 To make the move explicit, the move operator `<-` must be used when the resource is the initial value of a constant or variable, when it moved to a different variable, or when it moved to a function.